Epicodus-SZ/track_suggester/README.md

 # Track Suggester
 A web page that recommends a programming course from 5 options.
 The recommendation is determined according to the users answers to five questions.
 Originally coded on 6/2/2017.
 By Steve Zaske

+You can see the page live here: [https://epicodus-sz.github.io/track_suggester/](https://epicodus-sz.github.io/track_suggester/)

 ## What's included
 Within the repository you'll find the following directories and files: